mightymiklas/ETF_Analyzer/README.md

 # Passive Investing Into ETFs Analyzer.
-	-This application is composed of data visualization, including dat aggregation, and interactive visualizations, to find viable investment opportunities.
+	-This application is composed of data visualization, including data aggregation, and interactive visualizations, to find viable investment opportunities.
 ---

 ## Technologies